Washington DC Medicaid Definition

 For Washington DC elderly residents (65 and over) who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.

 1) Medically Needy Pathway – In Washington DC, the Medically Needy Pathway, also commonly referred to as the Medically Needy Spend Down Program, allows those who would otherwise be over the income limit to qualify for Medicaid if they have high medical expenses.
 In simple terms, one may still qualify for Medicaid services by “spending down” their excess income (the amount that is over the medically needy income level) on private health insurance, prescription medications, unpaid medical bills, and medical expenses that Medicaid does not cover.
 (The amount one must “spend down” can be thought of as a deductible.)
-As of 2018, the medically needy income limit is approximately $809.60 / month.
-Once one has spent their income down to the medically needy income level, Medicaid will kick in for the remainder of the spend down period, which is six months in the District of Columbia.
+As of 2019, the medically needy income limit is $669.35 / month for a single applicant and $704.58 / month for a married couple.
+Once one has spent his or her income down to the medically needy income level, Medicaid will kick in for the remainder of the spend down period, which is six months in the District of Columbia.

 Make note, the Medically Needy Pathway does not assist one in spending down assets for Medicaid qualification.
 Said another way, if one meets the income requirement for Medicaid eligibility, but not the asset requirement, the above program cannot assist one in “spending down” excess assets to meet the asset limit.
 However, one can “spend down” assets by spending excess assets on non-countable ones, such as home modifications, like the addition of wheelchair ramps or stair lifts, prepaying funeral and burial expenses, and paying off debt.
 As mentioned previously, when spending down assets, it’s important that one does not give away assets or sell them for less than they are worth.
 This is because in Washington DC, Medicaid has a “Look-Back” period of 5 years, and if one is in violation, a period of Medicaid ineligibility will result.